pandaaaaz22/ManeKelsa/README.md

 # Mane-Kelsa (ಮನೆ-ಕೆಲಸ)

-**Mane-Kelsa** (Kannada for "Home Work") is a local-first domestic worker directory designed to bridge the gap between households and domestic workers (cleaners, cooks, gardeners, etc.) in Indian neighborhoods.
+**Mane-Kelsa** ("ಮನೆ-ಕೆಲಸ") is a local-first domestic worker directory designed to bridge the gap between households and domestic workers (cleaners, cooks, gardeners, etc.) in Indian neighborhoods.

 The app focuses on simplicity, trust, and real-time connectivity, allowing users to find workers near them instantly.